data anonymization anonymization techniques data anonymization methods

 FAQs About Data Anonymization

-3. What are the most common data anonymization techniques?
+What are the main data anonymization techniques?

-4. What is the meaning of data anonymization?
+What are the types of data anonymization?

-5. What is the difference between data anonymization and pseudonymization?
+What is the difference between anonymization and pseudonymization?